This is why I love creativity so much and why I am creating a workshop which teaches people this:

 Why creating saves my sanity

-Writing and painting literally feeds my soul in ways that nothing else can.
+Writing and painting literally feed my soul in ways that nothing else can.

 Writing is simple but difficult, as my writer friend Ginger Moran says.